rudra012/crudl-example-django/README.md

 ```

 ### Install crudl-admin (GraphQL)
+In order to change the GraphQL admin interface, you need to build a new bundle ...

 Go to /crudl-admin-graphql/ and install the npm packages, then run watchify:
 ```
 $ npm install